wp-plugins/spots/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed: Issue with admin https and the front end http.

 = 1.3 =
 * Added: Filter to disable the edit spot button.
 Adding add_filter( 'spots_show_edit_link', '__return_false' ); to your functions.php should result in the removal of the inline edit link.
 * Fixed: Media button no more in line with WordPress best practice.